 A superb learning environment

 We have made a substantial investment in leading-edge facilities for students specialising in sport.
-Our dedicated sport and exercise physiology laboratory is an excellent setting for you to measure the parameters of health and fitness.
+Our dedicated sport and exercise is an excellent setting for you to measure the parameters of health and fitness.
 You’ll also harness a range of computer software packages for statistical analysis.

-Our new £10.8m Sports Centre also makes a powerful statement about our commitment to sport.
+Our new £10.8m also makes a powerful statement about our commitment to sport.
 It includes a main hall, fitness gym with strength and conditioning area, studios, squash and badminton courts, an internal climbing wall, sprint track, changing rooms, treatment rooms and a café.

 Expert knowledge, inspiring research

 Throughout the course, you will work alongside experienced academics and health professionals who will share a broad range of expertise with you.

 Our sport and exercise science staff include accredited professionals who deliver high-quality teaching and friendly support.
 Their research interests span a broad spectrum of issues which are highly relevant to your degree.
 To name just a few research projects, our team is investigating the monitoring of physical activity in pre-school children, performance profiling and human balance control.

 You’ll enjoy opportunities to undertake your own research into a theme of your choice.
 This independent study culminates in a major conference where you can present and debate your findings.

 You’re well catered for at Derby if you want to take part in recreational or competitive sport.
 First timers and elite performers alike can make the most of our superb sports centre, floodlit all-weather pitches and tennis courts.
 Our new 44-station fitness facility is equipped with the latest Technogym and Wellness systems.